-John Dickerson is CBS News Chief Political Analyst, Senior National Correspondent, and CBS SUNDAY MORNING Contributor.
+John Dickerson is anchor of CBS News Prime Time, CBS News Chief Political Analyst, Senior National Correspondent, and CBS SUNDAY MORNING Contributor.
 He recently published his third book, and second New York Times Best-Seller The Hardest Job in the World: The American Presidency.

 Dickerson was previously co-anchor of CBS This Morning.
 From 2015 to 2018 he was anchor of “Face The Nation," and CBS News’ Chief Washington Correspondent.
 Dickerson is also a contributing writer to The Atlantic and co-host of Slate’s “Political Gabfest” podcast and host of the Whistlestop podcast.